mcneel/computeclient_js/docs/Mesh.rst

    :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

    :rtype: rhino3dm.Mesh
+.. js:function:: RhinoCompute.Mesh.createFromFilteredFaceList(original, inclusion, multiple=false)

+   Constructs a sub-mesh, that contains a filtered list of faces.

+   :param rhino3dm.Mesh original: The mesh to copy.
+This item can be null, and in this case an empty mesh is returned.
+   :param IEnumerable<bool> inclusion: A series of True and False values, that determine if each face is used in the new mesh. \
+      If the amount does not match the length of the face list, the pattern is repeated.
+If it exceeds the amount \
+      of faces in the mesh face list, the pattern is truncated.
+This items can be None or empty, and the mesh will simply be duplicated.
+   :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

+   :rtype: rhino3dm.Mesh
 .. js:function:: RhinoCompute.Mesh.createFromBox(box, xCount, yCount, zCount, multiple=false)

    Constructs new mesh that matches a bounding box.